Pincharde History, Family Crest & Coats of Arms

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Pincharde have been found, including Punchon, Puncheon, Punchard, Punshardon, Punshow and many more.

 Early Notables of the Pincharde family (pre 1700)

 Another 31 words (2 lines of text) are included under the topic Early Pincharde Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pincharde family to the New World and Oceana
+Migration of the Pincharde family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Pincharde were among those contributors: William Pynchon, who came to in Massachusetts in 1630 with his wife Anne and their four children; Thomas Pinchen, who settled in Barbados in 1663; Michael Pinchard settled in Louisiana in 1719.